 How to Write Your Motivation Letter for German Student Visa

 Most students do not really think much of their motivation letter.
 However, it is one of the most important, if not the most important component of your visa application.
-Your motivation letter makes its way to the Immigration Office in your university town in Germany, where it is assessed.
+Your motivation letter makes its way to the Immigration Office in your university town in Germany where it is assessed.
 They then decide based on the information you have provided whether you will be of benefit both to Germany and your home country.
-If they feel your long term goals would not provide any substantial benefit to your home country and more importantly to Germany, it can easily lead to the refusal of your visa.
+If they feel your long-term goals will not provide any substantial benefit to your home country and more importantly to Germany, it can easily lead to the refusal of your visa.

 The format of your motivation letter should follow the format of most letters.
 It should have these three features: